AscijA/vaktija-ext-ascija.ba/README.md

 # vaktija-ascija.ba

-This is a GNOME Shell extension called "Vaktija" that displays daily prayer times of European cities which are a part of Bosnian Islamic Community in the panel menu.
+This is extension displays daily prayer times of European cities which are a part of Bosnian Islamic Community in the panel menu.

 ## License